Back to Blog

 The SignalR connection ties directly into the Zustand notification store.
 When a message arrives, it updates the store, which reactively updates every subscribed component — badge counts, notification lists, and workflow status indicators all update simultaneously.

 The app covers a lot of ground: document viewing, workflow approvals, task management, announcements, directory search, and more.
-With dozens of screens and components, code organization matters.
+With 38 screens and 98 components, code organization matters.

 Every screen follows the same pattern: a container component handles data fetching and state, and a presentation component handles rendering.
 Custom hooks extract shared logic: